microsoft/react-native-winrt/docs/USAGE.md

         PackageProviders().Append(winrt::WinRTTurboModule::ReactPackageProvider());
         ```

-    1. Add the following line to your project's `index.js` file:

-        ```js
-        import './WinRTTurboModule';
-        ```

-    1. Create a file named `WinRTTurboModule.js` under your root project directory (next to `index.js`), and copy the contents of [rnwinrt/js/WinRTTurboModule.js](../rnwinrt/js/WinRTTurboModule.js) to it.
+    1. Import the WinRT module in your React Native app.
+Create a file named `WinRTTurboModule.js` under your root project directory (next to `index.js`), and copy the contents of [rnwinrt/js/WinRTTurboModule.js](../rnwinrt/js/WinRTTurboModule.js) to it.
 This should be something like the following:

         ```js
         import * as TurboModuleRegistry from 'react-native/Libraries/TurboModule/TurboModuleRegistry';